gayuka/resume-for-ADA/README.md

 Email: gamirkhanyan@outlook.com
 website: [Gayane Amirkhanyan] (https://www.linkedin.com/in/gayane-amirkhanyan-461916ab)
 _________________________________________

 ##SUMMARY
 *Efficient and well organized individual, who maintains a high level of accuracy with special attention to details.
 Flexible, able to handle many different duties and responsibilities simultaneously and at the same time prioritizing tasks to focus on the most important activities.
 Works well under stress and tight deadlines.
 Ability to successfully communicate with people at all levels. *
 __________________________

 ##EDUCATION

 2007 - 2011

-  B.A., Economics  *Armenian State University of Economics*
+B.A., Economics,  *Armenian State University of Economics*
 _______________

 ##SKILLS
 -	Microsoft Office (Word, Excel, PowerPoint, Outlook)
 -	50 WPM typist, with 100% accuracy
 -	Fluent in English, Russian and native in Armenian

 ## PROFESSIONAL EXPERIENCE

 **Teller**
 2015 - present

-: *US BANK*   Kenmore, WA
+*US BANK*   Kenmore, WA

 *Responsibilities*
 - Provide exceptional customer service with a positive attitude both in person and on the phone
 - Contribute to a positive team environment